pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 Optional:

 - `additional_allowed_entities` (Attributes Set) An array of additional allowed entities or issuers to be accepted during entity or issuer validation. (see [below for nested schema](#nestedatt--additional_allowed_entities_configuration--additional_allowed_entities))
 - `allow_additional_entities` (Boolean) Set to true to configure additional entities or issuers to be accepted during entity or issuer validation.
+The default value is `false`.
 - `allow_all_entities` (Boolean) Set to true to accept any entity or issuer during entity or issuer validation.
-(Not Recommended)
+(Not Recommended).
+The default value is `false`.

 <a id="nestedatt--additional_allowed_entities_configuration--additional_allowed_entities"></a>
 ### Nested Schema for `additional_allowed_entities_configuration.additional_allowed_entities`